spencertipping/ni/doc/perl.md

   - `rfn q{ ++${%1}{a()} && %1 }, {}`: a reducer whose initial state is the
     empty hash `{}`, and whose reducer function does the following:
     - `q{ ++${%1}{a()} ...}`: `%1` is the reduced quantity, and `a()` is the
       first column of the line.
+(We wouldn't normally need parens, but if we omit them here Perl will assume `a` itself is the key.)
 We're incrementing the entry within the `%{%1}` hash.
     - `&& %1` is a way to return the hash reference as the reduced value (since we're modifying it in place).
 We need to do this without using a comma because each reducer function is evaluated in list context.

-Of course, it's a lot easier to use the streaming count operator:
+Of course, in this case it's a lot easier to use the streaming count operator:

 ```bash
 $ ni /etc/passwd FWpsplit// r/[a-z]/gcx